 - Barnes & Noble Nook [Prices range from $100 to $250].
 There are two models of Nook – e-ink and color.
 The e-ink version is cheaper and has limited functionality other than reading, but the color version is an Android-powered tablet computer offering a growing number of apps in addition to its reader.
 All offer wifi, but there are e-ink models that have 3G service also.
 This can be used to purchase and download books from just about anywhere.

-- Amazon’s Kindle [Prices range from $80 to $379].
-There are several models of the Kindle reader.
+- Amazon’s Kindle [Prices range from $70 to $239].
+There are several models of the Kindle e-ink reader.
 Some have 3G and wifi, some only wifi.
-One model is as large as the iPad.
 All use the B&W e-ink screens and have great battery life.
-Kindle recently introduced a tablet [Kindle Fire - $199] with books as well as the apps, Internet, movies and music found on other tablets.
+Amazon also offers a number of tablet models [Kindle Fire – models begin at $139] with books as well as the apps, Internet, movies and music found on other tablets.

 - Google Bookstore recently opened offering about 3 million books – many of them free.
 According to their site, you can download apps for Android or iOS devices and you can read from your desktop browser or from a Nook or Sony Reader device.
 One of the very nice things about the Google Books program is that smaller bookstores can offer Google’s books through their sites in a profit-sharing arrangement.
 So, look for even more book-buying opportunities in the near future.

 - Sony Digital Reader [Prices range from $130 to $300].
 The Sony reader comes in several different sizes and colors.
 Only the high-end model offers 3G and wifi capability.
 The others must be linked to your computer to transfer books to the device.
 All use e-ink screens for reading.